Microsoft/azure-docs.pt-pt/articles/role-based-access-control/built-in-roles.md

 ### <a name="azure-kubernetes-service-cluster-user-role"></a>Papel de utilizador do cluster de serviço Azure Kubernetes

 Listar ação credencial do utilizador do cluster.
-[Saiba mais](../aks/control-kubeconfig-access.md)
+[Saber mais](../aks/control-kubeconfig-access.md)

 > [!div class="mx-tableFixed"]
 > | Ações | Descrição |